-Are you interested to join us as a Co-worker?
+Are you interested in joining us as a Co-worker?

 We are looking for individuals from international backgrounds and different cultures who would like an opportunity to join the community and experience what it offers.

-Volunteers we invite stay with us in the community for one year.
+We invite co worker volunteers to stay with us in the community for one year.
 You will live in the home of a group of adults with learning disabilities, delivering their care and support for 40 hours a week

-You will be part of a team of volunteers and experienced social care practitioners.
-No experience is necessary as we provide training in holistic social care and support throughout your stay.
+You will be part of a team of co-worker volunteers and experienced social care practitioners.
+No experience is necessary as we provide training in holistic social care and support you throughout your stay.

 How to apply?